 The following short story is based on the auditory story I wrote a few months back called “Just Within Reach”.
 This story continues with Erica, but something about her has changed.
 Now, she brings into the world a new perspective that teaches a valuable lesson.

-Click HERE experience Just Within Reach.
+Click HERE experience Just Within Reach part one.

 Melanie sat staring at her friend trying to figure what had changed.
 Yes, Erica looked the same from the outside, but something had clearly shifted within her.